jose-poveda/tidydataset/Codebook.md

     +"WALKING_UPSTAIRS"

-  *Domain: Variable that determines whether it's measured for a period of time, or using a Fast Fourier Transform.
-Integer.

-    1. Time

-    2. Frequency

-    + The mean is numeric.
-Value is Time if [1, 1.5], and Frequency if [1.5, 2]

-  *Acceleration: Variable that determines which acceleration is measured.
-Integer.

-    1. Body

-    2. Gravity

-    + The mean is numeric.
-Value is Body if [1, 1.5], and Gravity if [1.5, 2]

-  *Device: Variable that determines which device was used for measuring.
-Integer.

-    1. Accelerometer

-    2. Gyroscope

-    + The mean is numeric.
-Value is Accelerometer if [1, 1.5], and Gyroscope if [1.5, 2]

-  *Jerk: Variable that determines if Jerk was computed.
-Integer.

-    0. No

-    1. Yes

-    + The mean is numeric.
-Value is No if [0, 0.5], and Yes if [0.5, 1]

-  *Axis: Variable that determines the axis measured.
-Integer.

-    1. X

-    2. Y

-    3. Z

-    4. Magnitude, `sqrt(x^2+y^2+z^2)`

-    + The mean is numeric.
-Value is X if [1, 1.75], Y if [1.75, 2.5], Z if [2.5, 3.25] and Magnitude if [3.25, 4]

-  *Statistic: Variable that determines which statistic was computed.
-Integer.

-    1. Mean

-    2. Standard Deviation

-    + The mean is numeric.
-Value is Mean if [1, 1.5], and Standard Deviation if [1.5, 2]

   *Measure: The values that were measured for each set of original variables.
 Numeric.

 ###Transformation from raw to tidy data